 All ELC places are allocated according to the Early Learning and Childcare Admission Policy.
 A funded pre-school education place is available for every child aged 3 to 5 years who lives in Falkirk.
-A place can be provided in either a Falkirk Council ELC Centre or in a private nursery which is in partnership with Falkirk Council.
+A place can be provided in either a Falkirk Council ELC Centre, private nursery or childminder which is in partnership with Falkirk Council.